alpersbozan/lburnwithmel/README.md

 **🌐 Web Design and Development:**

-With my beginner to intermediate knowledge of website creation and design, I can design modern and user-friendly websites.
+With my intermediate knowledge of website creation and design, I can design modern and user-friendly websites.

 **💡 Application Development:**